Skin wrinkles and blemishes

 - Pain medicine may be applied to your skin.

-- Botulinum toxin is injected with a tiny needle.
+- Botulinum toxin is injected with a small gauge needle.
 Each injection takes a few seconds.

 - If marks were made, they are cleaned.